The management of civil parking enforcement within the County of Devon by the Council will:

 You should always take the following photographs:

-Additional photographs should be taken if:
+Additional photographs should be taken:

 Marked emergency services vehicles are exempt on all restrictions if they are on emergency duties.